 The government response, Inclusive Britain, translated this into Action 6, a commitment to address the challenges of ethnicity pay gap reporting and publish guidance.

 It’s clear this is a policy area that is likely to see further developments.
-It could become an obligatory part of HR reporting for larger organisations in future.
+It could soon become an obligatory part of HR reporting for larger organisations.

 Which companies are already reporting their ethnicity pay data?